 Integral to the discovery of the regulator that is the ECS was the observation that humans also produce endocannabinoids (the prefix endo- indicates origins within a body, as opposed to the phyto- affix for plant-based cannabinoids).
 Your body is an ecosystem, and the regulation of the ECS can be helped or hindered by how you maintain your body and live your life.
 One way to work towards homeostasis, where everything is running optimally, is by incorporating known balancing, adaptogenic herbs and mushrooms into your routines.
 These can be a powerful game-changer in nourishing your ECS, as poor diet can cause imbalance.

 Another contributor to (im)balance: the intake of essential fatty acids Linoleic Acid and Alpha Linoleic Acid, both of which bind to endocannabinoid receptors and are associated with a host of neurological processes and development.
 However, due to overall shifts in the Western/ Standard American diet in recent decades, it is now commonplace for people to have an imbalance in these fatty acids, which can affect long-term brain function, often making their consumption crucial to combat this deficiency.
 Further botanical compounds that exert effects on the ECS, and are therefore functionally considered to be cannabinoids, are terpenes.
-As we’ve covered, terpenes are an abundant compound found throughout the plant kingdom, and for generations have been distinguished for their medicinal properties.
+As we’ve covered, terpenes are an abundant compound found in plants, and for generations have been distinguished for their medicinal properties.

 With emerging science, more focus is being paid to the ECS and its role in wellness routines for targeting issues like energy, stamina, pain relief, and sleep.
 Lifestyle, diet, and your level of mindfulness are locked into a reciprocal relationship with the functioning of your ECS, and identifying and targeting sources of imbalance will help you achieve your wellness goals.